About this Project

 Farm-fresh food, smiling faces, a sunny sky (hopefully!) — what better way to stock up for your week’s meals?
 The produce, cheeses, breads, eggs, flowers and even meats that you find at Montgomery County’s farmers markets are fresher and travel less distance than similar grocery store products.
-Often, they’re also produced with fewer chemical inputs and some are fully organic, an extra benefit for you and the environment.
+Often, they’re also produced with fewer chemicals, and some are fully organic, an extra benefit for you and the environment.

-Either way, you’re supporting local growers, getting healthier, super-fresh food, and reducing the impact from food that often travels more than a thousand miles to reach your table.
+Whether you buy at a market, farm or through a CSA, you’re supporting local growers, getting healthier, super-fresh food, and reducing the impact from food that often travels more than a thousand miles to reach your table.

 Learn which produce has the highest pesticide levels — making organic a better choice — and which produce is safer.
 There's even an app for that!

 Buying your food at a farmer’s market will guarantee that the food is fresh.
 The food has generally been harvested that morning or the day before.
 It also ensures that you are buying fruits and veggies that are in season, which increases their nutrients and taste.
 The food you purchase hasn't had to travel far either.
 This means that the food hasn't been processed and the freshness makes it not only taste better but retain its nutrients.

 According to the National Resource Defense Council, even produce that is domestically grown travels (on average) 1,500 miles before being sold.
 That's a lot of natural resources that are being used to transport food.
 Going to a farmer’s market eliminates a lot of the pollution and miles traveled to receive the food.
 It also greatly reduces the amount of packaging needed.